Sandstone Sauvignon Blanc 2021 Case

 W.O.
 Elgin

-Naturally fermented in 500L French oak barrels with extended lees contact delivers a wine with complexity, finesse, and elegance.
-A Sauvignon blanc true to this unique cool-climate terroir.
-Made in an oxidative style and fermented in 500L French oak barrels to add richness and additional complexity.
-The wine was given extended less contact with occasional bâtonnage, to contribute further to the rounder mouthfeel and creaminess of this elegantly textured wine.
+We naturally ferment this Sauvignon Blanc in 500 L French oak barrels and give it extended lees contact.
+To deliver complexity, finesse, and elegance—true to this unique cool-climate terroir.
+We craft it in an oxidative style in 500 L French oak barrels to add richness and additional complexity.
+The wine was given extended lees contact with occasional bâtonnage, contributing further to the rounder mouthfeel and creaminess.
 The wine was aged for nine months.
-The bracing acidity that is customary in New World Sauvignon Blancs and Elgin Valley, has been brought into balance with a carefully chosen pick date and the barrel fermentation, creating a full-bodied, balanced wine.
+The bracing acidity that is customary in New World Sauvignon Blancs and Elgin Valley has been brought into balance.
+Moreover, carefully chosen pick date and the barrel fermentation, creates a full-bodied, balanced wine.

 Concours Mondial du Sauvignon: Gold award